 Sponsors (including federal, state, foundation, and nonprofit) sometimes limit the number of nominations or proposals (or concept papers, pre-proposals, letters of intent, etc.) that an institution may submit to a particular program/funding opportunity.
 This information can usually be found in the "Eligibility" section of a funding opportunity announcement.
-These "limited submission" opportunities must undergo an internal selection process, which is overseen by the Office of the Vice President for Research and Innovation (OVPRI) and managed by the Office of Sponsored Programs and Research Development (OSP).

 This internal selection process is necessary for several reasons, including (a) some sponsors will automatically decline without review all Cornell submissions for a given opportunity if they receive submissions in excess of the limit, and (b) without institutional approval a sponsor may return the submission without review.